 NOTE: Students make take an independent reading course only when they reach their third or fourth year.
 Only one full course or equivalent may be taken in a year.
 No more than two full courses of this type may be taken during the course of study.

 Early Modern Studies Program

-New Academic Building
+New Academic Building University of King's College

-Telephone: (902) 422-1271 ext.
+(902) 422-1271 ext.
 204